-- i) to an internal soil & vent pipe - ii) via an internal discharge branch (e.g. sink waste) downstream of the trap - iii) to a drain or gully - iv) to a purpose made soakaway - v) pumped into an internal discharge branch (e.g. sink waste) downstream of the trap - vi) pumped into an external soil & vent pipe - vii) to a drain or gully with extended external run & trace heating
+i) to an internal soil & vent pipe

+ii) via an internal discharge branch (e.g. sink waste) downstream of the trap iii) to a drain or gully iv) to a purpose made soakaway vii) to a drain or gully with extended external run & trace heating to connect upstream of the sink or other waste water receptacle !

+- v) pumped into an internal discharge branch (e.g. sink waste) downstream of the trap - vi) pumped into an external soil & vent pipe